Vignesh85245/Log-analysis-using-splunk/web-attack-detection/README.md

-Detecting Web Attacks in Splunk Using Self-Generated Logs (Full Hands-On SOC Project) XSS • SQL Injection • LFI • Recon • Brute Force — All Detected Using Splunk
+Detecting Web Attacks in Splunk Using Self-Generated Logs (Full Hands-On SOC Project: XSS • SQL Injection • LFI • Recon • Brute Force)

 As part of my SOC learning pathway, I wanted to understand how real attacks appear in logs — not just theory.
-So instead of using pre-collected datasets, I decided to generate my own attack traffic on a Kali Linux machine, ingest it into Splunk, and build detections like a real SOC Analyst.
+Instead of using pre-collected datasets, I generated my own attack traffic on a Kali Linux machine, ingested it into Splunk, and built detections like a real SOC Analyst.

-This project covers:
+📌 Project Covers

 Brute-force login detection

 XSS detection

 SQL Injection detection

 Directory Traversal / LFI detection

 Reconnaissance pattern detection

 Creating alerts from attack spikes

 Challenges I faced & how I fixed them

 1. Setting Up the Environment